brendamrdz/week4-course16-interview/README.md

 - **Adaptability** We are in a world of constant changes, new technologies, new versions of those technologies, software, etc ...
 And in interpersonal relationships you can face changes of bosses, projects, workplace, etc ...
 Adapting to it and not just accepting it will help you not to drag with the past and make room for the new.
 - **Flexibility**  We all want to work with flexible collaborators who in a situation think about the How if!
 Contemplating only what you have athand.
 That is, focus on what needs to be done to reach the solution or meet the goal.
 - **Collaboration or teamwork** You will be part of a work team, which in turn will have a relationship with other areas of work, so to increase your skills in this skill I recommend that you start learning about effective communication.
-- **Self-taught** Really being in constant learning, it was said before that this was only for professions such as doctors or scientists, but nowadays all professions complement each other and evolve so as we say in Platzi, NEVER PAIRS OF LEARNING.
+- **Self-taught** Really being in constant learning, it was said before that this was only for professions such as doctors or scientists, but nowadays all professions complement each other and evolve.

-When you have people in charge:
+### When you have people in charge:
 - **Management of work teams** This can be a soft and hard skill because it requires active listening, empathy and good communication, but there are also different methodologies that can help you with this task such as the Belbin methodology or Management 3.0
 - **Critical Thinking**  For yourself and your collaborators, this will help you in focusing and not losing the objective that is to give results and evaluate how you can improve something.
 - **Time management**  To define priorities and give delivery times, this will avoid many headaches.
 - **Effective communication**  This skill becomes increasingly important, since we will always be communicating our ideas, results, proposals, etc... it is important to use the right words with the right audience.

-In charge of an area:
+### In charge of an area:
-- **Leadership** There are different styles of leadership, but one of what I consider most successful currently, is participatory and democratic leadership, this leader takes into account the opinion of his team, listens to opinions and ideas, but knows that he is responsible for the final decision.
+- **Leadership** There are different styles of leadership, but one of what I consider most successful currently, is participatory and democratic leadership, this leader takes into account the opinion of his team, listens to opinions and ideas, but knows that he/she is responsible for the final decision.
 Listening to other points of view gives you loyalty and commitment from your team.
 - **Strategic vision**  At this point it is important that you see beyond, that is; that you are aware of the aspects that may impact your area, your business, your company, your country; unfavorably and favorably to foresee good opportunities or possible crises.
 - **Judgment and decision-making**  Consider the relative costs and benefits of potential actions to choose the most appropriate.
 - **Negotiation**  Once you have managed to communicate successfully you will now need to persuade and reach agreements.